ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab01.md

 3. Variable names choices are reasonable
 4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions
 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available
-* (50 pts) Creating a git repo correctly following the prescribed naming convention, adding your partner as a collaborator, pushing the latest version of your code to github, you and your partner joining the same group on submit.cs

 </div>